Lordina Mahama meets Kumasi market queens to discuss their concerns

 "I am one of you.
 I have been a market woman for over 30 years, so I know what you are going through," she emphasised.

-She acknowledged market women’s important role in the growth of the economy and assured them of her support.
+She acknowledged market women's important role in the economy and assured them of her support.

 "My doors are always open.
 My love for you and what you do is not based on who you vote for.
 I will continue to love you and support you in any way I can," she stated.

-Mahama promised the group that the next NDC administration, led by John Mahama, would pay special attention to the needs and concerns of all market women in the country.
+Mrs Mahama promised the group that the next NDC administration led by John Dramani Mahama would pay special attention to the needs and concerns of all market women in the country.

 She announced that the Mahama administration would build more markets in all regions, as stated in the NDC's 2020 manifesto.